A Look Into: Fonts Used In Logos of Popular Brands

 A very cheerful font with attention to detail in every letter – it makes a perfect fit for the Cork’d logo.

 A bold italic font somehow resembles handwriting.
 It is almost a universal font that can match any interface easily.

 A very elegant narrow character with rounded borders makes a great fit for the music-related website.

 Font used: National

 Named after its designer, Adrian Frutiger, the font is used in frequently used in various logos and advertising campaigns.
 What makes it stand out in Flickr logo is the famous blue/ pink color combination.

 Font used: Frutiger

 A straight diagonal font on a red background is one of the easiest to spoof.

 Font used: Alternate Gothic No. 2

 The font has a somewhat calligraphic feel with contrasting stroke weights and distinctive serifs.
-Play a bit with colors and you have an exact copy of Google logo!
+Play a bit with colors, and you have an exact copy of the Google logo!